Bio.

 ZHAO JIAING 赵 嘉旌

-Composer, Sound Designer, interdisciplinary Artist
+Composer, Sound Artist

 jiajingzhao96(at)gmail(dot)com